Master’s in Environmental Science

 Students in an Environmental Science graduate program must devise a plan of study in consultation with the Graduate Adviser by the end of their first term.
 The plan of study is submitted to the Thesis Committee for final approval.

 Key Components and Milestones of the Environmental Science MS Thesis Program

-- Master’s of Environmental Science Coursework: Coursework should be completed in the first two years of study.
+Master’s in Environmental Science Coursework: Coursework should be completed in the first two years of study.

-- Thesis Defense: Each master's student should complete his/her thesis defense within two to three years.
-Drexel University requires that the thesis be finished within five years.
+Thesis Defense: Each master's student should complete his/her thesis defense within two to three years.

 Students with a master's in Environmental Science have many options for careers post-graduation.
 These careers include positions such as: